step-/gtkmenuplus/docs/menu_configuration_file_format.md

 ## DESCRIPTION

-Gtkmenuplus takes a `menu_configuration_file` as its primary argument, and constructs a menu from what it reads in the file.
-This document describes the format of the menu configuration file.
+Gtkmenuplus takes a `menu_configuration_file` as its primary argument, and constructs a menu from the directives that it reads in the file.
+This document describes the format of the menu configuration file, and the set of valid directives.

-## CONCEPTS
+## FORMAT

 ### Comments